Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Inspect the condition of the pot.
 Reject pots with faded or missing labels, plants with mature weeds in the soil, and pots with roots growing out from the bottom drainage holes.

 - Ease plants from their pot and inspect the roots.
 Look for light-colored, plump roots.
 Avoid plants with black or hollow-looking roots that easily fall away from the soil.

-Storing Plants After Purchase
+How to Store Plants After Purchase

-Don’t store plants for too long after purchase.
-It’s best to get them into place as soon as possible.
+Don’t store plants for too long after purchase; it’s best to get them into place as soon as possible.
 Although inclement weather may prohibit you from planting your new purchase immediately, make sure to take proper care of the plant.

 Water plant according to label instructions, but monitor moisture levels of the soil.
 Keep in mind that soil tends to dry out quicker in potted plants than it does when the plant is in the ground.